SenthanvigasM/RENAISSANCE/README.md

-# React + Vite
+# React + Vite + Magic UI

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Intra-Departmental Symposium 2024 🎓
+Welcome to the official repository for the Intra-Departmental Symposium 2024.
+This event aims to foster collaboration, showcase cutting-edge research, and promote knowledge-sharing among students and faculty within the department.

 Currently, two official plugins are available: